 Autonomy by State/Central Govt. / University

 University with Potential for Excellence UGC-CPE

-DST Star Scheme UGC-CE
+DST Star Scheme ✓ UGC-CE

 UGC-Special Assistance Programme DST-FIST

 UGC-Innovative PG programmes Any other (Specify)

 UGC-COP Programmes

 2. IQAC Composition and Activities

-2.1 No. of Teachers 07
+2.1 No. of Teachers 08

 2.2 No. of Administrative/Technical staff 02

 2.3 No. of students 01

 2.4 No. of Management representatives 02

 2.5 No. of Alumni 01

 2.6 No. of any other stakeholder and 01

-community representatives
+community representatives 01

 2.7 No. of Employers/ Industrialists 01

 2.8 No. of other External Experts 01

-2.9 Total No. of members 16
+2.9 Total No. of members 17

 2.10 No. of IQAC meetings held 20

-2.11 No. of meetings with various stakeholders: No. 20 Faculty 12 Non-Teaching Staff 02 Alumni 02 Students/ Others 04 2.12 Has IQAC received any funding from UGC during the year?
-Yes No If yes, mention the amount N.A.
+2.11 No. of meetings with various stakeholders: No. 20 Faculty 12

+Non-Teaching Staff 02 Alum nni 02 Students/ Others 04

+2.12 Has IQAC received any funding from UGC of luring the year?
+Yes No v

+If yes, mention the amount N.A.

 2.13 Seminars and Conferences (only quality related) (i) No. of Seminars/Conferences/ Workshops/Symposia organized by the IQAC Total Nos.
-04 International 01 National State Institution Level 03 (ii) Themes Leadership and Soft Skills 2.14 Significant Activities and contributions made by IQAC Annexure - I 2.15 Plan of Action by IQAC/Outcome The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year Plan of Action Achievements Annexure - II & III Attach the Academic Calendar of the year as Annexure IV 2.15 Whether the AQAR was placed in statutory body Yes No Management Syndicate Any other body Provide the details of the action taken Not Applicable
+1. Stress alleviation through Yoga and Meditation 2.
+Advanced computer literacy 2.14 Significant Activities and contributions made by IQAC Annexure - I 2.15 Plan of Action by IQAC/Outcome The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year Plan of Action Achievements Annexure - II Attach the Academic Calendar of the year as Annexure. - III 2.15 Whether the AQAR was placed in statutory body Yes No Management Syndicate Any other body Provide the details of the action taken Not Applicable

-Criterion-I
+Criterion - I